 There are a few sports that aren’t popular in China at all, particularly from a participation standpoint.

-While golf is gaining in popularity in China, it’s only played by the rich and elite.
+Golf is regarded as a sport that’s only played by the rich and elite.
 Since that doesn’t gel with Communist Party ideals, there have been numerous golf course construction bans over the years.

 Baseball hasn’t taken off in China either.
-There’s a lack of facilities and no grass roots involvement, while the China Baseball League folded in 2018.
+There’s a lack of facilities and no grass roots involvement, and the China Baseball League folded in 2018.

-And, while it’s huge in countries like India, Australia and the UK, cricket is virtually unheard of in China.
+And, while it’s huge in India, Pakistan, Australia, the UK and parts of Africa, cricket is virtually unheard of in China.

 I hope you liked my article about the most popular sports in China.
-If you like lists, check out the article I wrote about the most popular drinks in China.
+If you like lists, then check out the one I wrote about the most popular drinks in China.
 Or, get a little bit cheeky and discover the world of Chinese dating!